mbtomori/git-started-with-version-control/git-activity/1-version-control.md

 - [ ] Explain how version control benefits software development for individual and collaborative work

 ## Version Control Introduction
 Version control is a software specific process that tracks and manages changes to a code base.
-If you use Google Docs or other similar projects, you can often go back in time to "restore" a previous version of your document.
+One way to think about version control is to compare it to software like Google Docs that has a feature where you can go back and review and restore previous versions of a document.

 Regardless of whether you are working by yourself or in a group, sometimes you want to go back and see a previous version of your code.
 Using version control will enable you to go back to any previous commit.
 Without version control,